obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ---

-## Appendix: Fixing CSS pre-existing snippets for Tasks X.Y.Z
+## Appendix: Fixing CSS pre-existing snippets for Tasks 3.0.0

-This sections explains what to do if any CSS snippets for Tasks stopped working after updating to X.Y.Z.
+This sections explains what to do if any CSS snippets for Tasks stopped working after updating to 3.0.0.

 ### Summary